Numbers 33

 Numbers 33:4-8The First Stages: Provision and Protection

-4For the Egyptians buried all their firstborn which the Lord smote among them: upon their gods also the Lord executed judgements.
-5And the children of Israel removed from Succoth, and pitched in Etham, in the edge of the wilderness.
-6And they removed from Etham, and turned again unto Pi-hahiroth, which is before Baal-zephon: and they pitched before Migdol.
-7And they departed from before Pi-hahiroth, and passed through the midst of the sea into the wilderness: and went three days' journey in the wilderness of Etham, and pitched in Marah.
-8And they removed from Marah, and came unto Elim: and in Elim were twelve fountains of water, and threescore and ten palm trees; and they pitched there.
+4For the Egyptians buried all their firstborn, which the LORD had smitten among them: upon their gods also the LORD executed judgments.
+5And the children of Israel removed from Rameses, and pitched in Succoth.
+6And they departed from Succoth, and pitched in Etham, which is in the edge of the wilderness.
+7And they removed from Etham, and turned again unto Pihahiroth, which is before Baalzephon: and they pitched before Migdol.
+8And they departed from before Pihahiroth, and passed through the midst of the sea into the wilderness, and went three days’ journey in the wilderness of Etham, and pitched in Marah.

-The list begins not with Israel's triumph, but with a reminder: the God who led them out executed judgment on the gods of Egypt.
+The list begins with a reminder: the God who led them out executed judgment on the gods of Egypt.
 Pharaoh's gods could not save his people.
 Only the God of Israel could.
-This sets the entire journey in a theological frame: this is not just a migration story; it is a story of divine power and protection.
+This sets the entire journey in a theological frame: this is a story of divine power and protection.

 Even at the start, they are at "the edge of the wilderness."
 This is a boundary moment - no longer in Egypt, not yet in the land.
-The wilderness is not a punishment; it is the place between slavery and home.
+The wilderness is the place between slavery and home.

 Elim appears in the journey as a place of rest and provision - twelve wells and seventy palm trees.
 Not coincidentally, the number twelve echoes the twelve tribes.
 God provides not once, but in specific places.
-The wilderness is not empty; it is punctuated with oases.
+The wilderness is punctuated with oases.

 Numbers 33:9-16Manna and Movement

-13And they removed from Alush, and encamped at Rephidim, where was no water for the people to drink.
-14And they removed from Rephidim, and encamped in the wilderness of Sinai.
-15And they removed from the wilderness of Sinai, and encamped at Kibroth-hattaavah.
-16And they removed from Kibroth-hattaavah, and encamped at Hazeroth.
+13And they departed from Dophkah, and encamped in Alush.
+14And they removed from Alush, and encamped at Rephidim, where was no water for the people to drink.
+15And they departed from Rephidim, and pitched in the wilderness of Sinai.
+16And they removed from the desert of Sinai, and pitched at Kibrothhattaavah.

 The middle stages name places where Israel struggles and complains.
 Rephidim is remembered as "no water" - a place of thirst.
 Kibroth-hattaavah means "graves of craving" - where the people lusted for meat and God's anger burned.
 Yet the list does not skip them.
 Every hard place gets a name.
 Every place where you complained, where you doubted, where you wanted to go back to Egypt - God remembers it.
 The list does not erase the difficulty.
 It records it.